Smite World Championship: Season 4 (2018)

 The 2018 Smite World Championship was held from January 3–7, 2018.
 The total prize pool, $785,000, marked the first time the SWC prize pool dropped below $1 million.
-The North American team eUnited defeated Europe's Team Rival in the finals.
+The North American team eUnited (Benji, Screammmmm, Venenu, Pandacat, and PolarBearMike) defeated the European Team RivaL (Deathwalker, Iceicebaby, Wlfy, Vote, and KaLaS) in the finals.

 Season 5 (2019)

 Unlike previous iterations which were held in January, the 2019 Smite World Championship was held from November 16–18, and in order to end the competitive season, was also held in 2018.
 The Smite World Championship also saw a move to the Georgia World Congress Center, whereas previous iterations were held in the Cobb Energy Performing Arts Centre.
 The prize pool was estimated around $785,000.
-North American Splyce defeated EU's returning finalist Team Rival.
+North American Splyce (Divios, Cyno, Moswal, Cyclonespin, and Aror) defeated European Team RivaL (Deathwalker, Iceicebaby, Wlfy, Vote, and KaLaS).